What’s on this page

 - Save a tree.
 Don’t print.

-Add some buttons that link to your social channels to your email footer in order to encourage your clients to engage with you on social media.
+Add some buttons that link to your social channels from your email footer in order to encourage your clients to engage with you on social media.

-Depending on your business, you can tailor these buttons according to your brand needs.
+Depending on your business, you can tailor these buttons according to your brand’s needs.
 Do you want more clients to like your Facebook Page?
 Or do you want more people to see your Instagram posts?
 Maybe you want to connect with potential clients on LinkedIn.
-When it comes to social media, the possibilities are endless.
+When it comes to SMM, the possibilities are endless.

 You want to choose wisely, though.
 Adding too many social links to your signature or email footer can be overwhelming.
 The result is that the recipient won’t click on anything.
 Instead, focus on a few social channels, I recommend selecting one to four and adding icons for those.